Pushing Daisies

 Pushing Daisies is an American comedy-drama television series created by Bryan Fuller that aired on ABC from October 3, 2007, to June 13, 2009.
 The series stars Lee Pace as Ned, a pie-maker with the ability to bring dead things back to life with his touch, an ability that comes with stipulations.
 Together with his formerly deceased childhood crush Chuck (Anna Friel), co-worker Olive Snook (Kristin Chenoweth), and private investigator Emerson Cod (Chi McBride), Ned uses his abilities to solve murder cases.
 The cast also includes Ellen Greene, Swoosie Kurtz and Field Cate, with Jim Dale acting as narrator.

 Touted as a "forensic fairy tale", the series is known for its unusual visual style, eccentric production design, quirky characters, fast-paced dialogue and grotesque situations.
-The series often uses wordplay, metaphor and double entendre, while Jim Dale's narration is very similar to that of a fairytale.
+The series often uses wordplay, metaphor and double entendre, while Jim Dale's narration is very similar to that of a fairy tale.

 The series received critical acclaim, with praises going towards the cast, direction, writing, tone, and set design, and won numerous awards.
 The series received 17 Primetime Emmy Award nominations, with seven wins, including Outstanding Directing for a Comedy Series for Barry Sonnenfeld and Outstanding Supporting Actress in a Comedy Series for Kristin Chenoweth.
 TV Guide included the series in their 2013 list of 60 shows that were "Cancelled Too Soon".
 In 2015, Pushing Daisies was voted first in Esquire's "TV Reboot Tournament" that asked fans to vote for the show they would most like to see return to television.